fewf/quiz-app-modeling/readme.md

 - Quiz ID (foreign key)
 - Date Submitted

-This could be a header to `Student Quiz Question Response` the same way `Quiz` is a header to `Quiz Question`.
+This could be a header to Student Quiz Question Response the same way Quiz is a header to Quiz Question.
 This model represents a submitted quiz by a student.
 It can be queried simply to find out how many quizzes a student has completed, and also keeps a record of when the student submitted the quiz.
-It's main advantage is that it would be the singular source to put the information of when a `Student` completes a `Quiz` instead of each `Student Quiz Question Response` needing to be populated with that data.
+It's main advantage is that it would be the singular source to put the information of when a Student completes a Quiz instead of each Student Quiz Question Response needing to be populated with that data.

 Fulfillment of Broad Requirements
 ---------------------------------